sudheeshe/RFM_Customer_Segmentation/README.md

-Lets see the sample of data which is provided
+Let's see the sample of data which is provided

 ![alt text](https://github.com/sudheeshe/RFM_Customer_Segmentation/blob/main/Images_for_readme/sample_data_head_snap.jpg?raw=true)